JaylyDev/jaylydev.github.io/posts/cinematic-editor.md

 - `Show Horse Health` - Shows visual representation of the players' ride element of the HUD.
 - `Show Status Effects` - Shows status effects element of the HUD.
 - `Show Item Text` - Shows item text element.

-# Changelog

-Changelog for Cinematic Editor Extension.

-### 1.4.1

-- Cinematic Editor now only works on Minecraft v1.21.50
-- Refracted codebase to not use deprecated Editor APIs
-- Fixed a bug where coordinates wasn't serialize to string
-- Renamed `extensionName` field to 'CameraEditor'

-### 1.4.0

-- Editor extension now requires Minecraft Preview 1.21.30
-- Added ability to edit camera location and rotation on existing keyframes.
-- Player location and player rotation now shows selected keyframe's data instead of current player's data.
-- Vector3 fields now disables when there isn't a scene.
-- Editor can now export HUD visibility settings to cinematic runtime add-on.

-### 1.3.2

-- Fix an issue with HUD elements not displaying when toggled on.
-- When playing the scene the following HUD elements can be shown if toggled on: ProgressBar, Hunger, AirBubbles, HorseHealth, StatusEffects, ItemText
-- Updated manifest
-- Resource pack now requires the same minimum engine version as behavior pack.

-### 1.3.1

-- Cinematic Editor extension is compatible with Minecraft Preview 1.21.20
-- Fix an issue with missing strings caused by editor API change
-- [Experimental] Add toggles for showing specific HUD elements

-### 1.3.0

-- Editor extension now requires Minecraft v1.21.10 Previews to run
-- Renamed 'Run Timeline' to 'Play Scene' - Plays the scene which is stored in editor extension storage.
-- Renamed 'Export Keyframes' to 'Export Scene' - Export the scene from editor extension storage to Cinematic Editor Runtime Add-On, which can be played through Scene Player item.
-- Group Export Scene and Play Scene button into 'Scene Action' pane
-- Added 'Reset Scene' button - Reset editor extension camera scene.
-- Updated Add-On Manifest metadata, changing license from MIT to All Rights Reserved.

-### 1.2.0

-- Module version property is now the same as `header.version`
-- Editor extension is now compatible with 1.20.80-preview.21 or above.
-- Fix Vector class not exported from '@minecraft/server' module in 1.20.80-preview.21.
-- Output files are now bundled.

-### 1.1.1

-- Editor extension is now compatible with 1.20.80 previews.
-- HUD is now hidden when 'Run Timeline' is pressed
-- When pressing 'Export Keyframes', the keyframe data will automatically transfer to Cinematic Runtime add-on.
-This requires cinematic runtime add-on to be loaded on editor world.

-### 1.0.5

-- Fix a critical bug where world hangs when 'Run Timeline' is pressed.

-### 1.0.4

-- Editor extension is now compatible with 1.20.70 previews

-### 1.0.3

-- Exported data from Export Keyframes can now be used in Cinematic Runtime Add-On
-- Behavior packs and resource packs are now dependent, so when one of the resource or behavior pack is applied to world the other pack is also applied automatically.

-### 1.0.2

-- Update pack name and description
-- Add-on is now compatible with 1.20.60 previews.

-### 1.0.1

-- Export keyframes now converts keyframes into /camera commands

-### 1.0.0

-- Added extension icon (icon by Mojang)

-### 0.3.0-beta

-- Refactor storage system to make it compatible for latest Dynamic Properties changes.
-- Fix a bug where Ease Type and Ease Time aren't sync when changing keyframe selection.
-- Fix Ease Time not being able to input float numbers.
-- Export Content field is now hidden unless 'Export Keyframes' button is pushed.
-- Easing values are now saved automatically when changed.

-### 0.2.0-beta

-- Increase maximum stored keyframes from 9 to 600
-- Fix the delay caused by running timeline
-- Text pane now disallow user from modifying the export content
-- Add easing into cinematic editor

-### 0.1.0-beta

-- Add tool and pane with no functionality.
-- Add export content
-- Add player location, rotation

 # Installation